florianprs/Stream_RPI_Youtube/README.md

 # Stream-RPI-to-Youtube

 When you buy a Raspberry Pi, you are looking probably for a nice project to practice with Python or to try the possibility of your device.
-The project I propose you is a interesting project to control your Pi, a camera (here a USB camera) and a web interface (here a channel YouTube) in a same work.
+The project I propose you is an interesting project to control your Pi, a camera (here a USB camera) and a web interface (here a channel YouTube) in a same work.
 The goal of this tutorial is to use a USB camera connected to a raspberry pi 2 & 3 and live stream this video on an Youtube channel.

 ## What you will need

 You will need the following:

-- Raspberry pi 2 or 3 with the last version of Raspbian
+- Raspberry pi 2 or 3 with the lastest version of Raspbian
 - an USB camera
 - an internet connection
 - an YouTube account

 We will also use the ffmpeg library.
-So if this library is corrected installed on you Raspberry Pi, skip the point 3 ofthe tutorial about ffmpeg installation.
+So if this library is corrected installed on you Raspberry Pi, skip the point 3 of the tutorial about ffmpeg installation.

 ### 1. Update your Raspberry Pi

 To install the ffmpeg library, it is important to have a recent version of Raspbian.

-Open a terminal and insert this lines :
+Open a terminal and insert these lines :

 ```